 Our sense of well-being increases when we accept those with opposing views as fellow human beings worthy of respect.
 There’s a good reason why some people won’t talk about “politics and religion.”
 They can be very divisive and alienating.
-Major factors underlying religious and political views are the basic human need to feel safe and one’s cultural conditioning.
+Major factors underlying religious and political views are the basic human need to feel safe.
 Inevitably, most people don’t hold your particular religious or spiritual views nor agree with your perspective on political issues.
-Ultimately, however, when you no longer see other people as being separate from yourself, these differences seem to melt away.
+Ultimately, however, when you no longer see other people as separate from yourself, these differences seem to melt away.

 The following section provides more information about spiritual healing.

 For additional information, also see the Energy Healing webpage in the Resources section.

 Eleven Symptoms of Spiritual Awakening

 - An increased tendency to let things happen rather than make them happen.

 - Feelings of being connected with others and nature.

 - A tendency to think and act spontaneously rather than from fears based on past experience.